kalmontee/intro-forge-ai/README.md

 2. **Select Message Type** - Choose between LinkedIn message, email, or cover letter
 3. **Add Context** - Include any specific skills or achievements you want to highlight
 4. **Generate** - Click generate to create your personalized message
-5. **Refine & Use** - Copy or regenerate until perfect
+5. **Refine & Use** - Copy to clipboard

 ## Future Enhancements

 - [ ] Multiple tone options (formal, casual, enthusiastic)
 - [ ] A/B testing for message variations
 - [ ] Integration with LinkedIn and email clients
-- [ ] Message history and analytics dashboard
-- [ ] Custom template creation and management
+- [ ] Custom template creation for recruiters or hiring managers

 ## Contributing